adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/README.md

 versions of Microsoft runtime libraries (the /MD or the /MDd compiler option).
 Files without that suffix use static versions of the runtime libraries (the /MT or the /MTd option).
-Please note that one must use the same option to compile both gtest and the test code.
+Please note that one must use the same option to compile both gtest and the out code.
 If you use Visual Studio 2005 or above, we recommend the -md version as /MD is the default for new projects in these versions of Visual Studio.